anastacia9/bios-611-project/README.md

 ```
 docker run -v %cd%:/home/rstudio/work -e PASSWORD=work -p 8787:8787 -it anastacia611
 ```

-Once the Rstudio is running connect to it by visiting localhost:8787 in your browser.
-The username is "rstudio" and the password "work"
+Once Rstudio is running, connect to it by visiting localhost:8787 in your browser.
+The username is "rstudio" and the password is "work"

 Everything happens in "work" directory, so type the following into the Console:
 ```